 ROOTED primarily recruits student facilitators during spring semester who will begin the following fall.
 Interested students should contact firstname.lastname@example.org to request an application.

-Potential facilitators are highly encouraged to attend ROOTED programs, including ROOTED Real Talk, before applying.
+Potential facilitators are highly encouraged to attend ROOTED programs, including ROOTED Dialogue Series programs, before they apply.

-Those that are selected must attend a mandatory weekend retreat training at the start of each semester in which peer facilitators will learn how to facilitate, develop programs to share with the Columbia community, and get to know their follow ROOTED members.
-Selected facilitators are also expected to make a weekly committment of approximately two hours, currently scheduled for Thursdays from 5:30-7:30 p.m.
-Weeks that are not spent hosting ROOTED Real Talk sessions will be utilized for facilitator skill-building, planning, and cohort development.
+Students who are selected must attend a mandatory weekend retreat training at the start of each semester in which peer facilitators will learn how to facilitate, develop programs to share with the Columbia community and get to know their follow ROOTED members.
+Selected facilitators are also expected to make a weekly commitment of approximately two hours, currently scheduled for Thursdays from 6:00–8:00 p.m.
+Weeks that are not spent hosting ROOTED Dinner & Dialogue sessions will be utilized for facilitator skill-building, planning and cohort development.
 The ROOTED facilitation experience is structured such that work required outside of weekly meeting times will be minimal.

-We welcome Columbia/Barnard/GS undergraduate students of all identities and experiences who are interested in social justice to apply to be ROOTED facilitators.
+We welcome Columbia College, Columbia Engineering, General Studies and Barnard College undergraduate students of all identities and experiences who are interested in social justice to apply to become ROOTED facilitators.